Sigurimi: Activities

 The mission of the Sigurimi was to prevent counterrevolutions and to suppress opposition to the existing political system.
-Although groups of Albanian émigrés sought Western support for their efforts to overthrow the Communist government in the late 1940s and early 1950s, they quickly ceased to be a credible threat because of the effectiveness of the Sigurimi.
+Although the West sought the support of groups of Albanian émigrés for their efforts to overthrow the social government in the late 1940s and early 1950s, they quickly ceased to be a credible threat because of the effectiveness of the Sigurimi.

 The activities of the Sigurimi were directed more toward political and ideological opposition than crimes against persons or property, unless the latter were sufficiently serious and widespread to threaten the regime.
 Its activities permeated Albanian society to the extent that every third citizen had either served time in labor camps or been interrogated by Sigurimi officers.
 Sigurimi personnel were generally career volunteers, recommended by loyal party members and subjected to careful political and psychological screening before they were selected to join the service.
 They had an elite status and enjoyed many privileges designed to maintain their reliability and dedication to the party.